bluecats/bluecats-otherlevels-ios-sdkext/README.md

 ####Installation

-Add the following line to your pod file for each target you would like the extension to be included within:
+Add the following line to your pod file for each target you would like the extension to be included in:
 ````
 pod 'OLLocationEventPoster', :git => 'https://github.com/bluecats/bluecats-otherlevels-ios-sdkext.git'
 ````